Schynam/Cyclistic-Case-Study/README.md

 Stakeholders in this report:

-Cyclistic Executive Team

-Director of Marketing - Lily Moreno

-Cyclistic’s Marketing Analytics Team
+Cyclistic Executive Team, Director of Marketing - Lily Moreno, and Cyclistic’s Marketing Analytics Team